 "(A) the requirement in section 5122 of the Clinger-Cohen Act (40 U.S.C.
 1422) [now 40 U.S.C.
-11312] for capital planning and investment control in purchases of information technology products and services;
+11312] for capital planning and investment control in purchases of information technology products and services:

 "(B) the requirement in section 2304c(b) of title 10, United States Code, and section 303J(b) of the Federal Property and Administrative Services Act of 1949 (41 U.S.C.
-253j(b)) to ensure that all contractors are afforded a fair opportunity to be considered for the award of task orders and delivery orders; and

-"(C) the requirement in section 2304c(c) of title 10, United States Code, and section 303J(c) of the Federal Property and Administrative Services Act of 1949 (41 U.S.C.
+253j(b)) to ensure that all contractors are afforded a fair opportunity to be considered for the award of task orders and delivery orders; and eral Property and Administrative Services Act of 1949 (41 U.S.C.
 253j(c)) for a statement of work in each task order or delivery order issued that clearly specifies all tasks to be performed or property to be delivered under the order.